7.12. Data Security¶

 For simple scenarios, the set of authorizations to apply to all queries can be specified when creating

-// create a map containing initialization data for the GeoMesa data store
+// create a map containing connection parameters for the GeoMesa data store

 Warning